 But don’t worry if you cannot get your hands on a scooter (or don’t want to drive one), you can still visit Taroko Gorge!
 Taiwan has excellent public transport and there are several buses a day from Hualien to Taroko Gorge.
 More information and the bus timetable can be found on this site.

 That’s everything about our 3 day trip to Hualien!
 Do you want to read more about traveling in Taiwan?
-You can find my other posts here.
+Also check out these posts:

 Want to get of the beaten track in the Taroko Gorge?
 Check out this post about hiking to a secret tribal village.